-Senate Bill 309 allows first-time home buyers, and other individuals on their behalf, to save money for the purchase of a first home.
+Senate Bill 157 allows first-time home buyers, and other individuals on their behalf, to save money for the purchase of a first home.
 Subject to certain uses and limitations, money deposited into a first-time home buyer savings account and earnings thereon are free from state taxation under the Pennsylvania personal income tax.
-The fiscal impact of the legislation is dependent upon factors such as program participation rates, the amounts of money contributed by those who choose to participate, and earnings assumptions.
+The fiscal impact of the legislation is dependent upon factors such as program participation rates, the amounts of money contributed by those who choose to participate, and investment earnings assumptions.

-The Pennsylvania Department of Revenue prepared an analysis using statistics such as total home sales and the percent of sales to first-time home buyers to arrive at cost estimates.
-Historical data from Pennsylvania's 529 College Savings Program shows that participation rates for that similar program offering tax deductions and exclusions are limited to only 7.7% of eligible participants, based upon the ratio of 529 college savings plan deductions reported on personal income tax returns to total tuition billed to Pennsylvania residents.
-Consequently, based upon the 529 College Savings Program experience, it is reasonable to assume that program utilization will be much lower than 100% of the maximum in terms of both participation rates and contribution limits.
+The Pennsylvania Department of Revenue prepared an analysis using statistics such as total Pennsylvania home sales and the percent of sales to first-time home buyers to arrive at cost estimates.
+The department's cost estimates range from \$79 million annually based upon a maximum contribution of \$50,000 for every first-time home buyer (i.e., 100% participation rate at maximum program savings limits) to \$16 million annually under a scenario that assumes 50% of eligible buyers participate in the program and save enough for a 10% down payment on a home with a current median sale price.

+Historical data from Pennsylvania's 529 College Savings Program shows that for a similar program offering tax deductions and exclusions, program participants contributed \$652 million in FY 2019-20.
+According to the National Center for Education Statistics, Pennsylvania colleges and universities received revenue from tuition and services (e.g., room and board, food services, etc.) totaling \$5.66 billion in FY 2018-19.
+Therefore, based upon the ratio of 529 college savings plan contributions to expenses for tuition and room and board, Pennsylvania residents saved for only 11.5% of allowable costs for which they could have received a personal income tax deduction.
+Consequently, based upon the 529 College Savings Program experience, it is reasonable to assume that first-time home buyer savings program utilization will be much lower than 100% of the maximum in terms of both participation rates and contribution limits.

-The department's cost analysis for the first-time home buyer savings program utilizing a participation rate and methodology similar to the 529 College Savings Program experience results in a decrease of personal income tax revenues estimated at \$6.7 million annually.
+A cost analysis for the first-time home buyer savings program utilizing a participation rate and methodology similar to the 529 College Savings Program experience results in a decrease of personal income tax revenues estimated at \$9 million annually.
+However, because maximum annual contributions are limited to \$5,000 per tax year for an individual and \$10,000 per tax year for joint account holders, the \$9 million annual cost would not fully ramp up for at least five years.

-The department anticipates the need to hire additional examiners to implement and enforce the program, with a personnel cost of approximately \$505,000 annually.
-The department also will incur operating costs of approximately \$14,000 per year.
+The department anticipates the need to hire seven additional employees to implement and administer the program, with a personnel cost of approximately \$600,000 annually.
+The department also will incur one-time start-up costs of \$65,000.